tekknolagi/tekknolagi.github.com/_posts/2025-03-23-silly-perf.md

 project was still secret back then.
 All I remember was that `strIndex` completely disappeared from the profiles.
 You can trace some of the other fun performance work by paging through the commits around this time.

+## Conclusion

+A potentially subtle conclusion for this article is that performance profiles might only tell you part of the story.
+If we looked only at the C++ profiles for our Python runtime, we would see that a runtime function, `strIndex`, was hot.
+The inference in this case should *not* be that we need to make `strIndex` faster.

+Instead, the inference should be that `strIndex` is being called too frequently by some other function.
+While I knew it because I was the performance culprit, this is often much harder to reason about in bigger and older systems.
+A multi-language profiler might shed light on the fact that `str.rpartition` was called N times and in nested call frames `str.__getitem__` was called `N*1000` times (for example), and `strIndex` calls were indirectly coming from there.
+Then we might conclude that `str.rpartition`'s implementation left something to be desired.